Washoe County Public Lands Bill

 - The two draft maps of the greater Reno/Sparks area.

-- Names, acreages and maps of federal lands in the northern portion of Washoe County that will be proposed as new wilderness areas
+- Names and maps of existing Wilderness Study areas on federal lands in the northern portion of Washoe County that are being discussed for potential Wilderness designation.

 - The actual bill language that accompanies these maps.

-Washoe County hosted two open house events for the public to learn more about the Public Lands Bill in the atrium of the Washoe County Administration Complex (1001 E. 9th St., Reno) on Friday, Sept.
-16 and Monday, Sept.
-19. There also was a Public Lands Open Forum at the Reno-Sparks Convention Center on Nov.
-2. Staff is now planning for the next public meeting opportunities.
-We will update this webpage when those those meetings are scheduled.
+Washoe County hosted two open house events for the public to learn more about the Public Lands Bill in Sept.
+2016.
+There was also a Public Lands Open Forum in Nov.
+2016.
+Staff is planning the next public meeting opportunities for early 2018.
+We will update this webpage when those meetings are scheduled.

 Component No. 1 of Washoe County Public Lands Bill (Maps updated October 2016)